hydra3333/vapoursynth-Deblock4/dev_documentation/AI_Charter_and_Invariants_Card_v1_2.md

 C-STY-07  One module, one responsibility.
 Kernel modules contain arithmetic;
           drivers contain traversal; policy modules contain validation and preset expansion.
 Kernels do not read configuration.

+C-STY-08  All debug printing must strictly go to stderr and are immediately
+          flushed.

 ```

 ---